hdShang/arxiv-daily/docs/cs-CV/2025-08-19/papers/250814295v1-pixels-to-play-a-foundation-model-for-3d-gameplay.md

 ---
 layout: default
-title: Pixels to Play: A Foundation Model for 3D Gameplay
+title: "Pixels to Play: A Foundation Model for 3D Gameplay"
 ---

 # Pixels to Play: A Foundation Model for 3D Gameplay